 Usually, we limit the understanding of our being to the psychological condition we have received since childhood.
 Self-awareness is important, but before that, one must clearly understand what the “self” is.

-It helps us build healthy relationships, creativity, focus, dedication to work towards our goals, awareness of what we like and dislike, pursue different interests and hobbies without fear, and much more.
+It helps us build healthy relationships, creativity, focus, dedication to work towards our goals, awareness of what we like and dislike, pursuit of different interests and hobbies without fear, and much more.